Adrian925492/Docker/module1_note.md

 ```free -h``` - give info about system memory (hard drive)
 ```cat /proc/cpuinfo``` - gives info about cpu on the system

+## Docker images versioning

+**Stable tagging** - The version of the image cames by components: **<major_version>.<minor_version>**.
+If we tag any image with some version, for ex.
+1.2, the docker will automatically assign **:2** tak pointed to highest minor version of images tagged by major version 2, and the **:latest** tag which points to the latest released image, regardles its major and monor vesrion.
+In stable tagging we use major and minor versions.
+Stable tags can be forex. used for tagging images that will be used as jenkins agents.

+**Unique tagging** - in unique tagging we tag versions by syntax **<version>**, without usage minor/major versioning.
+There will only be created **:latest** automatic tag pointed to image commited last in time.

 ## Valuable programs

 ### From apt-get